Storyflow Logo

 Quick Picks: Best Heptabase Alternatives 2026 by Use Case

-Best for Spatial Note-Taking on iPad: Muse Muse is the iPad-first spatial note-taking tool with stylus support.
-From $9.99/month.
-The limitation: iPad and Mac only, no Windows or Android support.
+Best for Spatial Note-Taking on iPad: Muse. iPad-first with the best stylus support on this list.
+From $9.99/month. iPad and Mac only.

-Best for Free Heptabase-Like Experience: Storyflow Free or Obsidian Canvas Storyflow's free plan covers unlimited shared boards with basic AI.
-Obsidian is free for personal use.
-Both are functional for serious work.
-The right free choice depends on whether you want AI-native (Storyflow) or markdown-native (Obsidian).
+Best Free Heptabase-Like Experience: Storyflow Free or Obsidian Canvas.
+Storyflow covers unlimited shared boards with basic AI; Obsidian is free for personal use.
+Choose AI-native or markdown-native.

 Comparison Table: Best Heptabase Alternatives 2026